Quantum squeezing cannot beat the standard quantum limit: Appendix

-Take a phase estimation experiment.
+Take the following phase estimation experiments.
 In one experiment, the state to be measured is $\left(\ket{1} + e^{\iu \varphi}\ket{0}\right)/\sqrt{2}$.
-Compare to another experiment, with the state $\left(\ket{1 1}+ e^{\iu \varphi}\ket{0 0}\right)/\sqrt{2}$.
+Compare to another experiment with entangled Bell state $\left(\ket{1 1}+ e^{\iu \varphi}\ket{0 0}\right)/\sqrt{2}$.
+What are the uncertainty bounds on estimating $\varphi$ from these two states?
 The measurement outcomes of the second experiment produce twice as many photons as the first.
 But in the limit of perfect fidelity readout, these extra photons do not provide more information on $\varphi$ -- they are correlated!
-Squeezing people might claim that because this measurement observable has twice the variance of the single spin state, then by measuring a conjugate observable we would obtain a better uncertainty.
-But this is an incorrect argument in many respects.
+Squeezing people might claim that because the measurement observable from the Bell state has twice the variance of the single spin state, then it has a worse uncertainty.
+Furthermore by measuring a conjugate observable we would obtain a better uncertainty.

+In fact, assuming the postulates of quantum mechanics are correct, both states provide fundamentally the same amount of information on $\varphi$.
+The variance argument presented in spin squeezing is incorrect in many respects.
 For one, it is a simple rescaling error.
-The error becomes even harder to identify when we start talking about measurements on ensembles where the contribution of each state gets blurred out.
-It is much easier to pick up on this error when comparing individual normalised states in the Schr\"odinger picture (see the comment on Assumption 1 in App.\,\ref{App:Assumptions}). \\
+The analytic mistake introduced by looking at variances of observables becomes even harder to identify when we start talking about measurements on ensembles where the contribution of each state gets blurred out.
+It is much easier to pick up on this error when comparing individual normalised states in the Schr\"odinger picture (see the comment on Assumption 1 in Appendix.\,\ref{App:Assumptions}). \\